bwapi/bwapi/bwapi/Backend/1.16.1/SNP_DirectIP/README.md

 ## SNP_DirectIP

-This is a SNP (I'm assuming Storm Network Protocol?) developed for Starcraft to enable DirectIP and LocalPC network modes.
+This is a SNP (I'm assuming Storm Network Protocol/Provider?) developed for Starcraft to enable DirectIP and LocalPC network modes.

 ### DirectIP
 Allows you to connect directly to a given IP address.